aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xslfo-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to XLAM in C++ Applications" h2="Convert XSLFO to XLAM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XSLFO to XLAM?</h2>

+XSLFO (XSL Formatting Objects) is a markup language for XML documents which is used to define the layout of a document.
+It is used to describe the formatting of a document, such as page size, margins, fonts, and other layout elements.
+XLAM (Excel Add-in) is a file format used by Microsoft Excel to store macros, user-defined functions, and other data.
+It is used to extend the functionality of Excel and to automate certain tasks.
+Converting XSLFO to XLAM is beneficial for users who want to extend the functionality of Excel and automate certain tasks.

-Converting XSLFO to XLAM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XSLFO to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+<h2>How Aspose.Total Helps for XSLFO to XLAM Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries which helps developers to easily convert XSLFO to XLAM in C++.
+It is a simple two step process.
+In the first step, you can export XSLFO to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLAM.
+Aspose.Total for C++ provides a comprehensive set of APIs which helps developers to easily convert XSLFO to XLAM in C++.
+It also provides a wide range of features such as creating, manipulating, and converting various file formats.
+Aspose.Total for C++ also provides a comprehensive set of features such as creating, manipulating, and converting various file formats.
+It also provides a wide range of features such as creating, manipulating, and converting various file formats.
+Aspose.Total for C++ also provides a comprehensive set of features such as creating, manipulating, and converting various file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}